Leading Co-Design in Complex Systems

 Experience the perfect balance of theory and hands-on practice

-Receive personalised guidance on a proven framework, including through a one-on-one coaching session with Dr Emma Blomkamp
+Receive personalised guidance on a peer-reviewed and practitioner-approved framework, including an optional one-on-one coaching session with Dr Emma Blomkamp

 Connect with a diverse network of public and community sector professionals